umputun/remark42/README.md

   var remark_config = {
     host: "REMARK_URL", // hostname of remark server, same as REMARK_URL in backend config, e.g. "https://demo.remark42.com"
     site_id: 'YOUR_SITE_ID',
-    components: ['embed'] // optional param; which components to load. default to ["embed"]
+    components: ['embed'], // optional param; which components to load. default to ["embed"]
                            // to load all components define components as ['embed', 'last-comments', 'counter']
                            // available component are:
                            //     - 'embed': basic comments widget
                            //     - 'last-comments': last comments widget, see `Last Comments` section below
                            //     - 'counter': counter widget, see `Counter` section below
     url: 'PAGE_URL', // optional param; if it isn't defined
                      // `window.location.origin + window.location.pathname` will be used,
                      //